Backroads4Me/discourse-custom-automations/README.md

 - **Customizable Email Content**: Allows setting the recipient, subject, and body of the email through the Site Settings.

 ## Installation

-To install Discourse Custom Automations, follow these steps:

 1. Add the DiscourseAutomation plugin's repository URL to your Discourse's `containers/app.yml` file under the `hooks` section.
 2. Add this plugin's repository URL to your Discourse's `containers/app.yml` file under the `hooks` section.